The Bachelorette's Dale Moss Reveals the Real Reason for His Breakup With Clare Crawley - E! Online

 Not every Bachelor romance has a rosy ending, and Dale Moss is opening up about his recent split from Clare Crawley.

 Just hours after announcing the breakup on Jan.
-19, the former football player was spotted by the paparazzi in New York and spoke about the reality stars' decision to call off their engagement.
+19, the former football player was spotted by a journalist in New York and spoke about the reality stars' decision to call off their engagement.

 "Obviously, it's not the greatest situation," he said when asked how he was feeling, "but, you know, Clare and I have a lot of love for each other and, you know, this is the healthiest thing for us right now."